davidwrede/chef-web-docs-1/includes_policy/includes_policy_ctl_run_list.rst

+.. tag policy_ctl_run_list

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
-..
 This file documents specifc behavior related to the -j option in the chef-client, chef-solo, and chef-shell executables.

-Use this option to use policy files by specifying a |json| file that contains the following settings:
+Use this option to use policy files by specifying a JSON file that contains the following settings:

 .. list-table::
    :widths: 200 300